bu-cnso/git-introduction/personal_project.md

 *Note that this is a little complicated than the usual `git push`.
 Because `laptop/master` ≠ `master`, we have to specify the remote name, local branch, and remote branch.
-This is messiness caused by the simulation.
+This is messiness caused by the how I designed the lesson.
 Sorry.*

 It asks us to pull first, so we pull: